simonevaccari/machine-learning-process/docs/hands-on.md

 ---

 ### Tile-based Training Implementation
-Refer to the [training component documentation](./training-cwl.md) and run multiple training jobs with various model hyperparameters by following the instructions provided in the [README](../training/app-package/README.md).
+Refer to the [training component documentation](./training-cwl.md) and run multiple training jobs with various model hyperparameter.

 ---